 In Lesson One children listen to Corbilina: The Purple Lady by Dorothy Pritchett and discuss how they have experienced kindness and how it made them feel.
-They learn through creative questions how they can show kindness to classmates, family members, and others.
-There is a classroom activity on showing kindness to family members and suggestions for continuing the kindness lesson at home.
+They learn through creative questions how they can show kindness to classmates, family members, and to others.
+There is a classroom activity to show kindness to specific people and suggestions for continuing the kindness lesson at home.

 In Lesson Two children listen to Corbilina And The Lighthouse Mystery by Dorothy Pritchett and look at how they can show kindness in nature.
-While building Corbilina houses from natural materials, they engage in creative problem-solving by looking at natural objects in a different way.
-For example, a shell or moss could be a bed or an acorn cap could be a sink.
-They learn about preserving the environment by using only natural materials.
+While building Corbilina houses from natural materials, they engage in creative problem-solving by looking at natural objects in a different way For example, a shell or moss could be a bed or an acorn cap could be a sink.
 Children also learn about heart-shapes in nature which remind them to show kindness.